This study has been completed

 At the moment, babies in the womb have their heart rate checked occasionally to see if everything is ok – usually at each antenatal appointment from 18 weeks onwards.
 However, this only gives us a brief snapshot of the baby’s life.
 These short checks also haven’t had any noticeable effect on stopping stillbirths.

-We now have a final working version of the vest, and hope to start testing it early in 2017.
-So far, 20 women with healthy pregnancies have worn heart rate monitors at home.
+We have created a final working version of the vest, and have been testing it throughout 2017.
+So far, 20 women with healthy pregnancies have worn the heart rate monitors at home.
 We are happy to report that wearing the monitors for long periods of time did nothing to increase the mothers’ stress levels.
-Once the vest is fully developed, it will be used in specialist maternity care for mums-to-be at high risk of pregnancy complications
+Plus, the fetal heart trace that we received from the monitors was of good quality.

 This work would not have been possible without the collaboration of organisations supporting medical development.
 We have worked closely with MIMIT, Trustech, the Engineering and Physical Sciences Research Council (EPSRC) and the University of Manchester Intellectual Property Fund to make this device possible.